Paolo-dono/Grove_GPS/README.rst

 * Enable UART communication using raspi-config

+Setup to use location_calcs:

+* Get a Google API key and pass it into the setAPIkey() method to get the full functionality of the class

 Methods of GPS class:

 + GPS() -> instantiates an object of the class and calls the refresh() method